Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacy growth in polycyclic monoids

 The \emph{conjugacy growth function} of a finitely generated group $G$ counts the number of conjugacy classes intersecting the ball of radius $n$ in the Cayley graph of $G$ centered at the identity, for all $n\geq 0$.
 It has been studied for free groups \cite{R04,C05,R10}, hyperbolic groups \cite{CK02,CK04}, solvable groups \cite{BdC10}, linear groups in \cite{BCLM13}, acylindrically hyperbolic groups \cite{HO13,AC16h}, certain branch groups \cite{F14}, in the higher Heisenberg groups in \cite{Evetts23}, and several other classes of groups \cite{GS_10}.

-Given a notion of conjugacy for monoids that is an equivalence relation, the conjugacy growth function of the groups can be extended to finitely presented monoids.
-In this section we will present the conjugacy growth functions of the polycyclic monoids, for the conjugacies $\cfn$, $\con$, and $\cpns$.
+Given a notion of conjugacy for monoids that is an equivalence relation, the conjugacy growth function for groups can be extended to finitely presented monoids.
+In this section we will present the conjugacy growth functions of the polycyclic monoids for the conjugacies $\cfn$, $\con$, and $\cpns$.

-In the last few years, the \emph{conjugacy growth series} (the generating series associated with the conjugacy growth functions) have been computed for several classes of groups based on the description of sets consisting of minimal length representatives from all conjugacy classes \cite{CHHR14,CH14,AC16h,CEH20,CHM23}.
+In recent years, the \emph{conjugacy growth series} (the generating series associated with the conjugacy growth functions) have been computed for several classes of groups based on the description of sets of minimal length representatives from all conjugacy classes \cite{CHHR14,CH14,AC16h,CEH20,CHM23}.
 The paper \cite{E19} supports the conjecture that virtually abelian groups are the only ones with rational conjugacy series.
 Historically, one of the initial motivations for counting conjugacy classes of a given length came from counting closed geodesics of bounded length in compact Riemannian manifolds \cite{M69}.

 We first need some preliminaries.